episerver/Foundation-docs/Foundation.Cms/Block Types/Button Block.md

 ![Button Block](Screenshots/Button%20Block%20-%20icon.png)

 A *Block Type* designed to display a button that forwards the user to a designated area.
+This block can be used independently on a page, but it is also used by, for example, the [Call To Action block](CallToActionBlock.md).

 ## Property List
 The following property list includes properties that are unique to this content type.
 For a list of global properties, view our [*Common Page Properties*](../../Common%20Page%20Properties.md) list.